glouppe/info8002-large-scale-data-systems/outline.md

 - Understand the **foundational principles** of distributed systems, on top of which distributed *databases* and *computing* systems are operating.
+- Understand why data systems are designed the way they are designed.

 ## Practical

 - Exposition to *industrial software*.
 - Fun and challenging course project.
+- Practice and improve **your system engineering skills**!

 ## Critical thinking